-At the end of each six-weeks grading period, a list will be compiled of all students who are on academic probation.
+Progress reports are issued at the end of each six-weeks.
+At this time, a list will be compiled of all students who are on academic probation.

 A student will be placed on academic probation if either of the following are true: